9 Best Mascara for Long Lashes (No Clumps or Droop)

 • You want polish — not exaggeration

-This is not for you if:
+This is NOT for you if:

-• You’re trying to dramatically increase length
+• You’re trying to dramatically increase the length

-This page is about refinement.
+This page is about control.

 Clean definition.